 - Support in the event of difficulties with courses or supervisors (however, tutors do not provide academic support).

-Our College Nurse, Anne Schumann, has regular office hours during term-time.
-Her office is on the first floor in the Pfeiffer building, and she can help students with minor illnesses and injuries, referring them on for further support if necessary – we are lucky to have the Newnham Walk GP Surgery very close to the College.
+Our College Nurse, Maria Gloag, has regular office hours during term-time.
+Her office is in the College Health and Wellbeing Centre in the Pfeiffer building, and she can help students with minor illnesses and injuries, referring them on for further support if necessary – we are lucky to have the Newnham Walk GP Surgery very close to the College.

 Chaplain at Newnham

-Although Newnham was founded as a non-denominational College (‘for all religions and none’), and we therefore do not have a Chapel, any Newnham member is welcome to attend services at Selwyn Chapel (just over the road), and we also ‘borrow’ their Chaplain, Rev Canon Hugh Shilson-Thomas, who can provide pastoral support.
-You can also find his contact details on the Chapel term card and on the Chaplaincy noticeboard in the Porters’ Lodge.
+Although Newnham was founded as a non-denominational College (‘for all religions and none’), and we therefore do not have a Chapel, any Newnham member is welcome to attend services at Selwyn Chapel (just over the road), and we also ‘borrow’ their Chaplain, Rev Dr Arabella Milbank Robinson, who can provide pastoral support.
+You can also find her contact details on the Chapel term card and on the Chaplaincy noticeboard in the Porters’ Lodge, or click here.